 We’ve just been so proud of everything that has happened for this play.
 I know that the initial design conversations were really informed for Jennifer, by what we first discussed at the O’Neill.
 How much of that world you want to see, how little of it, what should be surprising about it, what shouldn’t be, what’s the reveal, how do you go back and forth between the interrogation room and the Nether-space, what kind of on-line space we’re looking at.
 We did all of that under a tree at the O’Neill.

-Bright Half Life is a quietly potent tale of a romance told through fractured storytelling involving Erica, an overqualified temp, and her superior Vicky.
+Bright Half Life at the O’Neill and After Bright Half Life is a quietly potent tale of a romance told through fractured storytelling involving Erica, an overqualified temp, and her superior Vicky.
 Goldberg reflected on the 2014 O’Neill experience with this play.
 “That one closed this last season for me.
 I’m happy to have people leave the summer with a very poignant piece.”
 The non-linear storytelling was augmented in the New York production by a modernist unencumbered set.
 According to Goldberg, this production design began at the O’Neill.
 Rachel Hauck, the O’Neill Resident Designer (who also designed the New York production), holds a “dream design” meeting with each playwright to consider design possibilities for future productions after the O’Neill staged reading process.
 Goldberg recalled,

 Through Lines and Summer Breezes